pet00184/flarepred/README.md

 Before launching ELSA and ANNA, perform a `git stash` (in case you have data from previous runs) and `git pull`, to make sure that your trigger conditions are up to date.

 1. To run ELSA, which is the main GUI that includes the flare trigger, run the following:

-	* `python3 .../flarepred/RealTime/ELSA_window.py`

 	This window is the main window we will be using for the flare campaign, which includes actionable plots that directly relate to the trigger.

-	If you are running the "higher risk, higher reward" trigger that is currently in testing, run the following:
+	**There are four ways you can run the ELSA window, which is of interest for the FOXSI-5 campaign due to EVE data downloads occasionally struggling**:

+	1. Traditional trigger, with EVE data:

+	* `python .../flarepred/RealTime/ELSA_window.py`

+ 2. High risk high reward trigger, with EVE data:

- 	* `python3 .../flarepred/RealTime/ELSA_window.py test_trigger`
+    * `python .../flarepred/RealTime/ELSA_window.py test_trigger`

- 	This will use the additional trigger condition currently being tested, which will show up less frequently than the usual trigger but have higher chances of catching the impulsive phase.
+   3. Traditional trigger, with NO EVE data (if EVE is unavailable or slowing down the GUI):

+      * `python .../flarepred/RealTime/ELSA_window.py goes_only`

+   5. High risk high reward trigger, with NO EVE data:

+	   * `python .../flarepred/RealTime/ELSA_window.py test_trigger_goes_only`

-3. To run ELSA's complimentary GUI (named ANNA), run the following:
+4. To run ELSA's complimentary GUI (named ANNA), run the following:

  	* `python3 .../flarepred/RealTime/ANNA_window.py`